Cleveland: Police and law enforcement

 Like in other major American cities, crime in Cleveland is concentrated in areas with higher rates of poverty and lower access to jobs.
-In recent years, the rate of crime in the city experienced a significant decline, following a nationwide trend in falling crime rates.
-Cleveland Police statistics published in 2019 showed that rates for violent crimes and property crimes in Cleveland dropped substantially in 2018.
-The rate of property crimes specifically fell by 30% since 2016.
-However, as in other major U.S. cities, crime in Cleveland saw an abrupt rise in 2020-21.
+In recent decades, the rate of crime in the city, although higher than the national average, experienced a significant decline, following a nationwide trend in falling crime rates.
+However, as in other major U.S. cities, crime in Cleveland saw an abrupt rise in 2020–21.

 Cleveland's law enforcement agency is the Cleveland Division of Police, established in 1866.
-The division has 1,444 sworn officers as of 2016.
-Cleveland has five police districts.
+The division had roughly 1,100 sworn officers as of 2024, covering five police districts.
 The district system was introduced in the 1930s by Cleveland Public Safety Director Eliot Ness (of the Untouchables), who later ran for mayor of Cleveland in 1947.
-The division has been recognized for several "firsts," including the "first criminal conviction secured by matching a palm print lifted from a crime scene to a suspect."
-The current Chief of Police is Jamaican-born Wayne Drummond.

-In December 2014, the United States Department of Justice announced the findings of a two-year investigation, prompted by a request from Mayor Frank Jackson, to determine whether the Cleveland Police engaged in a pattern of excessive force.
-As a result of the Justice Department report, the city agreed to a consent decree to revise its policies and implement new independent oversight over the police force.
-The consent decree, released on May 26, 2015, mandated sweeping changes to the Cleveland Police.
-On June 12, 2015, Chief U.S. District Judge Solomon Oliver Jr. approved and signed the consent decree, beginning the process of police reform.
+The Chief of Police is Dorothy A. Todd.
+In addition, the Cuyahoga County Sheriff's Office is based in Downtown Cleveland at the Justice Center Complex.